weixcss/CS595Lab/hw5/README.md

 - `noirup` + `nargo`
 - `bbup` with Barretenberg backend
 - Node.js + npm + npx
-- Preconfigured examples in the `src/` directory

 ---

 ## ✨ Bonus Points

 1. **(+20%) Deploy your contract on-chain:**

-   Link your deployed contract with the provided parent contract and post sample transactions demonstrating both deposits and withdrawals.
-(Technical quirk: note that Noir proofs comes attached with the public inputs.
-You have to seperate the public inputs from the proof before submitting to remix)
+Link your deployed contract to the provided parent contract, and post sample transactions demonstrating both deposits and withdrawals.

+*Technical Note:* Noir proofs are bundled with their public inputs.
+Before submitting the proof to Remix, you must separate the public inputs from the proof.
+To do this, calculate the size of the public inputs and remove that portion from the beginning of the proof.
+Refer to the section **"Deploying to Solidity on Sepolia via Remix"** in Lab 1, and update the provided script accordingly to handle the larger public input.

+**Deliverables:**
+- Deployed contract address on Sepolia.
+- Transaction hashes (or screenshots) showing at least one deposit and one withdrawal.
+- The modified deployment script used to separate public inputs from the proof.

+---

 2. **(+20%) Frontend Implementation:**

-   Develop a graphical or command-line interface for interacting with the deposit and withdraw functions.
+Develop either a graphical user interface (GUI) or a command-line interface (CLI) to interact with the deposit and withdraw functions of your contract.
+The interface should stay in sync with the on-chain Merkle tree state by listening to the `Deposit` event.
+It must also allow any new user (that hasn't interacted with the contract before) to perform deposits and withdrawals from the contract.

+**Deliverables:**
+- Source code for the frontend (web or CLI).
+- Screenshots showing the interface in action.
+- Instructions on how to run the interface locally (or a link to a hosted version, if applicable).

 ---
+## 📤 Submission Instructions

+- Zip your entire `/whirlwind/` directory, including all circuits, contracts, scripts, and the `README.md`.
+- Upload the resulting `.zip` file to Gradescope under the corresponding assignment.
+- Make sure any screenshots, documents or code for the bonus are also included in the ZIP (or linked in the `README.md`).